portotype/decodeportugal.com/README.md

 <details markdown=1><summary>Opening for business.</summary>

-- Registering a company: Create an easier guide (like the above *cof*) that is self-contained, accurate and useful.
+- Registering a company: Create a guide about opening a company that is self-contained (complete), accurate and useful.
+Like this one!
 - Identification of Parties: speed up the process of obtaining a Portuguese identification number, NIF (people) or NIPC (companies), for EU nationals and foreigners.
 - Registering the company: picking a name: make picking urgent by default easier.
 Let the requester pick 3 options.
 - RCBE: eliminate the requirement to confirm the effective, beneficial owners every year if they aren't changed.
 Instead, send an email with a notice of who they are and prompt changes if they exist.
 Also: a one-click should re-confirm the information.
 Best: merge this registry with the information that is on the Commercial Register Certificate ("Certidão Permanente"), and register the information there (on the Commercial Register), publicly.